canonical/candid/docs/configuration.md

 This is the maximum time that the discharge token issued to the client can be used to discharge tokens without requiring re-authentication.

+### redirect-login-trusted-urls

+This is a list of trusted return-to addresses for use in the redirect-based login process.
+If a redirect-based login is attempted with a return-to address that does not match an entry in either `redirect-login-trusted-urls` or `redirect-login-trusted-domains` then candid will show an error page rather than redirect the user's browser.

+To match an entry in redirect-login-trusted-urls the return-to address must match exactly.

+### redirect-login-trusted-domains

+This is a list of trusted domains that are used in return-to addresses for use in the redirect-based login process.
+If a redirect-based login is attempted with a return-to address that does not match an entry in either `redirect-login-trusted-domains` or `redirect-login-trusted-urls` then candid will show an error page rather than redirect the user's browser.

+Entries in the the `redirect-login-trusted-domains` list take the form of either a full host name (e.g `www.example.com`) or a wildcard domain (e.g. `*.example.com`).
+The former type causes all return-to URLs with a host part that exactly matches the entry to be trusted.
+The latter type causes all return-to URLs with a host part that is a subdomain of the specified domain to be trusted.

+Please note that all paths in a `redirect-login-trusted-domain` are trusted, so these should only be used where a trusted party controls the entire domain.

 ### mfa-rp-display-name

 This is the name of the candid as a relying party for the multi-factor